Collaborating to Increase Access to Midwifery Education

 While in the Shenandoah University Midwifery Initiative Program you will take your core graduate courses at your home university in the first year and the midwifery courses with Shenandoah University in the second year.
 Your classes with Shenandoah will be online but you will come to SU in person for a four day immersion in the Fall semester and Spring semester of the second year.
 You will also be at your clinical sites, which can be at a birth center, hospital, clinic, homes, military facilities, etc.

 - Marshall University

 - Old Dominion University

 Nurse-Midwifery Specialty Courses for Post Graduate Certificate Students

 The certificate requirement is 26-31 total credit hours.
 Clinical practicum is approximately 720 clock hours.
-Since the length and timing of birth is unpredictable, students may require additional hours to gain enough experiences to successfully meet the ANCM Core Competencies for Basic Midwifery Practice 2020.
+Since the length and timing of birth is unpredictable, students may require additional hours to gain enough experiences to successfully meet the ACNM Core Competencies for Basic Midwifery Practice 2020.